theupdateframework/taps/tap4.md

 Fifth, the client would use the list of mirrors specified in the trust pinning file to download all target files.

+When downloading a metadata or target file from a repository, the client would try contacting every known mirror until the file is found.
+If the file is not found on all mirrors, the search is aborted, and the client reports that the file missing to the user.

 ## Interpreting the trust pinning file

 Every repository delegation in the trust pinning file shall be interpreted as follows.
 If a desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
-Ensure that the targets metadata, specifically length and hashes, about the target matches across repositories.
+Ensure that the targets metadata, specifically length and hashes about the target, matches across repositories.
 Custom targets metadata is exempted from this requirement.
 If the targets metadata matches across repositories, return this metadata.
 Otherwise, report the mismatch to the user.